Vane Women: The Writers

 and a cadencing feminine ending.

-sixth poetry collection The Absolute Bonus of Rain was published by Flambard Press in 2010.
-Recent books include The Homage (Iron Press 2006) a cricket saga about former England captain Nasser Hussain and The Work of the Wind (Flambard Press 2006) about her turbulent years with fellow poet Barry MacSweeney.
+seventh collection Composition in White was published by Smokestack Books in 2017.
+A state-of-nation archive of a lifelong socialist.
+A secret book of England, cricket and Morris dancing, Brummie aunts and Bohemian artists and the long war shadow.
+Recent books include The Absolute Bonus of Rain (Flambard Press 2010), The Homage (Iron Press 2006) a cricket saga about former England captain Nasser Hussain and The Work of the Wind (Flambard Press 2006) about her turbulent years with fellow poet Barry MacSweeney.
 Other poetry collections: The Apple Exchange (Flambard Press 1999), Flowers of Fever (Iron Press 1992) and The Long Interval (Bloodaxe Books 1986).

 Born in Warwickshire, she has lived in Durham City since 1965 and has a daughter and a son and four grandsons.